 Technical difficulties, sorry!
 Come back and visit another time, thanks!

-For their profile assignments, I asked my students to pursue two additional interviews beyond the person who was their subject.
+For their profile assignments, I asked my students to, if feasible before our unforgiving deadline, pursue two additional interviews beyond the person who was their subject.
 The purpose was for them to gain more experience in asking their neighborhood beat sources about how and why certain individuals were newsworthy.
-What impact did the profile subject have on others?
-These additional interviews … Continue reading More Than A Pretty Face — Entertaining Audiences For A Cause
+What impact did the profile subject … Continue reading More Than A Pretty Face — Entertaining Audiences For A Cause

 By Nicole Newman The San Francisco Arts Commission met Nov.
 13 to discuss the approval of artists for an upcoming installation at the San Francisco International Airport's Hyatt Hotel, which is currently being constructed.
 The proposal, Hyatt Hotel Lobby Wall Public Art Project, is committed to showcasing one artist's work on a wall of the lobby entrance.
 The Arts Commission … Continue reading Bringing Art to Life